Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 Medicinal Herb Garden

-It began when Ashina Morihisa, the guardian of Aizu, built a villa in this area where a sacred spring bubbled up during the Muromachi period.
-Later, the founder of the Aizu Matsudaira clan, Matsudaira Masayuki, developed it into a daimyo garden, and the second lord, Masakane, established it as a medicinal herb garden for the prevention and treatment of illnesses for the local people.
+It is said that the beginning was when Ashina Morihisa, the guardian of Aizu during the Muromachi period, built a villa in this area where a sacred spring bubbled up.
+Later, the founder of the Aizu Matsudaira clan, Matsudaira Masayuki, developed it into a daimyo garden, and the second lord, Masakane, established it as a medicinal herb garden for the prevention and treatment of illnesses for the people.

 12:00